juglab/napari-n2v/docs/documentation.md

 - Progress in terms of epochs
 - Progress in terms of steps for the current epoch
 - Training and validation loss throughout the epochs.
-You can use the mouse wheel to zoom in or out of the graph, and you can click on the **INSERT_IMG** button to resize automatically the graph.
+You can use the mouse wheel to zoom in or out of the graph, and you can click on the `A` button to resize automatically the graph.
 - `Open in TensorBoard` opens TensorBoard in a new tab in your browser.

 ### 7 - Prediction